pyeventsourcing/eventsourcing/docs/topics/projections.rst

 happen to collide, one will succeed and the other will encounter a concurrency error exception that can be ignored.

-Although the current implementation of the notification log reader pulls sections of notifications in series, the sections could be pulled in parallel, which may help when copying a very large sequence of notifications to a new replica.

 The replica could itself be followed, by using its notification log.
 Although replicating replicas indefinitely is perhaps pointless, it suggests how notification logs can be potentially be chained with processing being done